Makcientista/Docker_Introduction/README.md

 Create a file named Dockerfile with the following content:
 ![Screenshot from 2024-11-29 14-21-24](https://github.com/user-attachments/assets/491a98ed-a999-437e-bd33-dff02cdeba00)

 4.2.
-Create a Python Script
-Create a file named testedsa.py with the following content: print("Olá, Bem-Vindo(a) ao Docker com a DSA!")
+Create a Python Script and save the file named testedsa.py with the following content: print("Olá, Bem-Vindo(a) ao Docker com a DSA!")

 4.3.
 Build the Docker Image